• NecoJobs Logo - Nepal's Leading Job Portal

 Doctors play a vital role in keeping us healthy by diagnosing illnesses, providing treatment, and guiding us toward better health.
 In Nepal, becoming a doctor is a big achievement, but how much do doctors really earn?
 Many people are curious about doctor salaries, especially students and parents.
 This blog explains doctor income in Nepal, from beginners to specialists, and compares it with salaries abroad.
 We also look at what affects their income and what the future looks like for medical professionals in Nepal.

-Introduction to the Medical Profession in Nepal
+Medical Profession in Nepal

-Salary Range by Experience in Nepal
+Salary of doctor in Nepal

 Entry-Level Doctors (0–2 Years)